Skip to content

 More precisions can be requested via a support request.

-User directories on the ULHPC clusters
+Directories on the ULHPC clusters infrastructure

 Directory Path Backup location Frequency Retention